Categories

 Remedial Case Studies: Dred Scott, Roger B. Taney, and the Slave Power Conspiracy

 On the heels of the controversial Dobbs decision in June of 2022, 2023 saw the United States Supreme Court enter the news like never before–and not in a flattering way.
-As accusations of ethical violations swirl amid conservative justices’ entreaties that people need to stop disrespecting the Court’s unimpeachable reputation.
+Accusations of ethical violations swirl amid conservative justices’ entreaties that people need to stop disrespecting the Court’s unimpeachable reputation.
 Yet just how unimpeachable have the Supreme Court’s decisions been throughout the years?
 When one looks closely, numerous cases emerge in which justices’ decisions are not simply disagreeable or adhere to a repugnant theory of jurisprudence, but violate basic rules of legal process, logic, and even language itself.
 Taken together, an examination of all these cases argues persuasively that, far from being the impartial arbiter that it likes to portray itself as, the Supreme Court has always been a political institution just as flawed and susceptible to agenda-driven manipulation as any other human political institution.
 In this first installment of a new series, Bryan examines the most famous of these decisions, one that contributed significantly to the outbreak of the American Civil War.

 There are certain terms from our education that we hear so many times, across so many years of instruction, that they become part of the palimpsest of our thoughts, instantly recognizable for even those who never pursued that subject beyond their middle or high school classrooms.
 One such historical mainstay is the infamous Dred Scott decision, delivered by the United States Supreme Court in 1857 on the eve of the American Civil War.
 Widely heralded (by both sides of the modern political aisle, interestingly enough) as one of, if not the, worst Supreme Court decisions in history, the 7-2 verdict of the pro-slavery majority was a key factor in stoking the fires of sectional conflict that exploded into outright war four years later.
 No one denies that the court’s decision, written by Chief Justice Roger B. Taney, was racist in the extreme, but in reading James McPherson’s landmark Battle Cry of Freedom last year, I was reminded just how offensively atrocious this landmark of American legal history was.

 Those who remember Dred Scott v.
 Sandford from their history classes may recall the general overview of the case: that Dred Scott, a slave, sued for his freedom because his master had taken him into a free state, and that the Supreme Court had rejected his case on the grounds that he had no right to bring suit due to his status as a slave.
 All true, at least in generalities, but the details of the case go far deeper.
-Scott had lived with his master, US Army surgeon John Emmerson, for two years in Illinois (a free state) followed by two years in Fort Snelling, an army post what was then the Wisconsin Territory, part of the Louisiana Purchase above the latitude 36° 30’ and thus free territory according to the Missouri Compromise.
+Scott had lived with his master, US Army surgeon John Emmerson, for two years in Illinois (a free state) followed by two years in Fort Snelling, an army post in what was then the Wisconsin Territory, part of the Louisiana Purchase above the latitude 36° 30’ and thus free territory according to the Missouri Compromise.
 When Scott ultimately sued for his (and his wife’s) freedom from Emmerson’s wife after Emmerson had died, three questions were thus brought before the judiciary.
 As a slave, could Scott bring suit in Federal court?
 Did living in a free state make him free?
 And did the Missouri Compromise, a Federal law administering territory, truly have the power to ban slavery?

-As one might predict, such loaded questions bounced back and forth through the courts, decided, reversed, and reconfirmed, for nearly eleven years before finally, it could be kicked no higher and rested before the Supreme Court for judgment.
+As one might predict, such loaded questions bounced back and forth through the courts, decided, reversed, and reconfirmed, for nearly eleven years before, finally, it could be kicked no higher and rested before the Supreme Court for judgment.
 At the time, a majority of justices were Southern or pro-slavery, and so few expected a decision in Scott’s favor.
 The Missouri Supreme Court and federal circuit court had decided that, though Scott was a citizen and could therefore bring suit, his home state of Missouri’s law still applied to him and his master regardless of where they temporarily lived, and thus he was not free (an admittedly odd extraterritorial interpretation that calls into question just what the nature of state laws are).
 If they had wanted to simply maintain the status quo and not make waves, the Supreme Court could have simply upheld this decision–which they very nearly did.
 Yet when it became clear that the two anti-slavery justices of the Court intended to write a dissenting opinion, Taney used the opportunity to fire a salvo of pro-slavery legislation from the bench that boggles the mind in its sophistry and bad faith.

 Roger B. Taney, Chief Justice of the United States Supreme Court from 1836-64